-The Australian newspaper has come under sustained attack this morning from several angles as its simmering spat with the nation’s academic community threatens to turn nuclear.
+The Australian newspaper has come under sustained attack from several angles as its simmering spat with the nation’s academic community threatens to turn nuclear.

 La Trobe University academic Robert Manne — a consistent News Limited critic — launched into the paper this morning, its editor Chris Mitchell and his journalists over a saga that began last week with a front-page story on Melbourne University journalism lecturer Margaret Simons.

 In a 2500-word exposition, Manne said The Oz has launched a deliberate character assassination of Simons as payback for her coverage in Crikey of the dispute between the paper and the Victorian Office of Police Integrity.

 Meanwhile, it’s understood that advisers to University of Melbourne Vice-Chancellor Glyn Davis have prepared a draft blog post attacking the campaign against Simons saying the newspaper represented a dire threat to academic freedom.
 It was set to be uploaded to the University of Melbourne’s website later today (see update below).

 And Crikey has also been told of a possible joint Group of 8 response to the latest outbreak, that may condemn the campaign against what it regards as interfering with its institutions’ liberties.
 Last year, the Group of 8 withdrew $350,000 in funding from Australian insert The Australian Literary Review.

 Simons was featured prominently in several editions of the national broadsheet last week, prompted by a Freedom of Information request that showed she had recommended fellow academics to work on the Finkelstein review into the future of the media to which she herself gave evidence.

 The journalist who wrote the first page one yarn, former Crikey political correspondent Christian Kerr, said Simons had “brokered key advice for the government’s independent media inquiry” but had failed to disclose this contact in her submission to the inquiry.